AdobeDocs/learning-manager.en/help/migrated/upcoming-changes-in-adobe-learning-manager.md

 Idle time is subtracted, ensuring only true engagement time is reported.

+>[!NOTE]
+>
+>If your laptop goes into sleep mode, learning time may not be tracked correctly.
+This is because activity tracking pauses while the system is asleep and resumes only when the laptop wakes up.

 ### Summary table

 | **Module type** | **Active time (counted)** | **Idle time (excluded)** |